alizandian/safe-split-dqn/README.md

 ### 4. Run Experiments

 Run the main experiment script (update with your actual entry point if needed):
+Note: There are experiment functions in the main file you can comment and oncomment.
+When the code finishes running, the accumulate result will be shown as diagrams for comparision.

 ```bash
 python main.py
 ```
-There are experiment functions in the main file you can comment and oncomment.
-When the code finishes running, the accumulate result will be shown as diagrams for comparision.
 ---

 ## 🔭 Future Work